Gigaton Tour: Original 2020 plans

-Leg 1, North America
+Leg 1, United States (2022)

-The rescheduled tour started on May 3, 2022, at the Viejas Arena in San Diego, with the band paying tribute to Taylor Hawkins, who had died in March 2022.
+The rescheduled tour started on May 3, 2022, at Viejas Arena in San Diego, with the band paying tribute to Taylor Hawkins, who had died in March 2022.
 Four nights later, at Pearl Jam's second show at the Kia Forum in Inglewood, California, drummer Matt Cameron led the band with a cover of the Foo Fighters' song "Cold Day in the Sun", which featured Hawkins on vocals.
 However, Cameron would miss the next few shows after he tested positive for COVID-19, the first shows he had missed since joining the band in 1998.
 For the two shows at the Oakland Arena, Richard Stuverud and Josh Klinghoffer played the drums each night in Cameron's absence.
 On May 16, 2022 in Fresno, Stuverud and Klinghoffer continued to fill in for Cameron, along with the band's original drummer Dave Krusen.
 Krusen played on the songs from Ten during the night, the first time he had played multiple songs with the band since he left in 1991.
 The final two shows of the Spring tour, in Sacramento and Las Vegas, were both cancelled after bassist Jeff Ament also tested positive for COVID-19.

-Leg 2, Europe
+Leg 2, Europe (2022)

 The European leg of the tour started on June 18, 2022, with Pearl Jam headlining the Pinkpop Festival in the Netherlands.
 The tour continued, including shows in Berlin, Zürich and Werchter.
 In between playing the Lollapalooza festival in Sweden and France, Pearl Jam also played two back-to-back shows at BST Hyde Park in London, England.
 The band were scheduled to play at the Wiener Stadthalle in Vienna on July 20, 2022.
 However, lead singer Eddie Vedder damaged his throat from the impact of playing outdoors in Paris, due to the heat, dust and the smoke from nearby wildfires, with the show being cancelled.
 The following show at the O2 Arena in Prague was also cancelled for the same reason.
 The final shows of the European tour were scheduled to be two nights at the Ziggo Dome in Amsterdam.
 The first show was cancelled due to Vedder's voice problems, but the second night went ahead as scheduled.
 The final show started with acoustic songs.
 Later in the set, Stone Gossard sang lead vocals on "Mankind", Matt Cameron sang on a cover of "Black Diamond" by Kiss, and Josh Klinghoffer sang on a cover of Prince's "Purple Rain".

+Leg 3, North America (2022)

+In September 2022, Pearl Jam returned to North America, performing shows in Canada and the United States that had originally been scheduled for 2020.
+This leg included new dates in Camden and Louisville that had not been part of the original 2020 plans.
+Highlights from this leg included Pearl Jam's first-ever performance at the Apollo Theater as well as a Madison Square Garden show on the 21st anniversary of the September 11, 2001 terrorist attacks.